sisinflab-swot/cowl/docs/howto/index.rst

 ----------------------------

-Ontologies can be created from scratch, or existing ontologies can be edited by adding or removing axioms, annotations and other constructs, as allowed by the :class:`CowlEditor` API.
+Ontologies can be created from scratch, or existing ontologies can be edited by adding or removing axioms, annotations and other constructs, as allowed by the :class:`CowlOntology` API.
 Edited ontologies can then be written in any supported syntax (see :ref:`the related documentation <writing>`).